eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 permalink: connectivity-manage-connections.html
 ---

-In order to manage (CRUD) connections in Ditto [HTTP API](http-api-doc.html#connections-in-api-2) have to be used.
-There is a separate HTTP API for managing the connections.
-As this is not a task for a developer but more for a "DevOps engineer" creating new connections to external systems the endpoint is authenticated using the devOps user:
+In order to manage (CRUD) connections in Ditto, a separate [HTTP API](http-api-doc.html#/Connections) can be be used.
+As this is not a task for a developer but more for a "DevOps engineer", creating new connections to external systems the endpoint is authenticated using the "devops" user:

 ```
 HTTP api/2/connections